AMS-MRC-disc-math-bio/pmfe/README.md

     brew install boost boost-python cgal gmp

-This project also depends on the [NLTemplate] string templating library.
+This project also depends on the [Catch][catch] unit testing library.
-It has been included here under the terms of the MIT license.
+It has been included here under the terms of the Boost Software License.

 ### Building the project code